ubiquibit-inc/sensor-failure/README.md

 Each time any monitored sensor stops sending a signal, a block of 16 records is processed by our streaming sinks.

-The depicted example is a dev view, and uses a simple [ForeachWriter](src/main/scala/com/ubiquibit/buoy/jobs/InterruptWriter.scala) that writes records to disk.
+The depicted example is a dev view, and uses a simple [ForeachWriter](src/main/scala/com/ubiquibit/buoy/jobs/InterruptWriter.scala) to writes records to disk.

 In the actual implementation, we output to the Apache ORC format.
 (See: [Output](#output) for more info)